First Philadelphia Charter School: What to Know Before Applying in 2024

 Author Jeevan Vasagar claims in a Financial Times piece that “education is under pressure to respond to a changing world.”
 The capacity to tackle fresh challenges has grown more and more important when repetitive duties are eliminated by technology and outsourcing.

-A STEAM framework does not only teaches kids how to think critically, solve problems creatively, and apply their creativity, but it also equips them to work in industries.
+A STEAM framework not only teaches kids how to think critically, solve problems creatively, and apply their creativity, but it also equips them to work in industries.

 According to a survey from the U.S. Bureau of Labor Statistics, STEM and STEAM-related employment will rise by 8% between now and 2029, compared to non-STEM occupations, which will grow by 3.4%.